Vietnamese Spicy Beef Noodle Soup (Bun Bo Hue)

 Despite its name, Bún Bò Huế is also made from pork bones.
 This can cause a lot of confusion on a menu, especially if you don’t eat pork.

-The broth for Bún Bò Huế is prepared by slowly simmering various types of beef and pork bones (ox tail, beef shank, pork neck bones, pork feet, and pork knuckles/ham hocks) and loads of fresh lemongrass.
+The broth for Bún Bò Huế is prepared by slowly simmering various types of beef and pork bones and meat (ox tail, brisket, beef shank, pork neck bones, pork feet, pork hocks, and pork knuckles) and loads of fresh lemongrass.

 Meaty toppings for Bún Bò Huế: thinly sliced boneless beef/pork shanks, Vietnamese ham (Chả Lụa), tendon, and bite-size pieces pork knuckles